microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 then the background color of the note will change from yellow to blue then from blue to red.

 Example 2:
-Alice and Bob concurrently move the same sticky note such that Alice would move it from location X to location A and Bob would move it from location X to location B.
+Alice and Bob concurrently moves the same sticky note such that Alice would move it from location X to location A and Bob would move it from location X to location B.
 If the edits are sequenced such that Alice's edit is applied first and Bob's edit is applied second, then the note will first be moved from X to A then from A to B.